ScilifelabDataCentre/pathogens-portal/README.md

 ## Using ImJoy Plugins

 This website supports [ImJoy](https://imjoy.io) plugins which can be used to visualize, annotate, run analysis directly from the website.
-Please see the file DOCUMENTATION/ImJoy.md for examples of usage.
+Please see the file CONTRIBUTING/ImJoy.md for examples of usage.

 ## Adding data highlights

 Data highlights section of the portal works based on a number of custom functions.
-We therefore wrote instructions on how to add new data highlights, please see the file DOCUMENTATION/adding_new_data_highlights.md.
+We therefore wrote instructions on how to add new data highlights, please see the CONTRIBUTING folder.

 ## How to get help